top of page

 ⪢ Transportation Options in Kos:

-● Taxis: The Taxi rank is a 5–10-minute walk from the ferry terminal.
+● Taxis: The taxi rank is a 5–10-minute walk from the ferry terminal.
 Sidewalks are narrow and crowded with bikes—awkward with luggage.

 Expect significant waits during peak season.